mg126e/61040-portfolio/assignments/ExtendQuestions_PS2.md

   - a set of AccessLogs with
     - a count Number
     - a Url String
+    - a creator User

 **Actions**
-  - report (Url: String) : (count: Number)
+  - report (Url: String, creator: User) : (count: Number)
-    - **requires** Url exists in AccessLogs
+    - **requires** Url exists in AccessLogs and user is the one associated with the AccessLog
     - **effect** returns count associated with the Url
   - recordAccess (Url: String)
     - **requires** Url exists in AccessLogs
     - **effect** increments Url’s count by one
-  - initializeCount (Url: String)
+  - initializeCount (Url: String, creator: User) : (AccessLog)
-    - **require** Url exists in AccessLogs with no initialized count associated with it
+    - **require** Url not already in AccessLogs
-    - **effect** initialize count to 0
+    - **effect** create new AccessLog, initialize count to 0, and associates entered user as the creator

+**Concept** PasswordAuthentication \[Users\]\
+**Purpose** limit access to known Users\
+**Principle** The user registers their password and username.
+Each username is associated with exactly one password.
+Authentication succeeds only when the provided username and password match the stored pair.

+**State**
+  - A set of Users with
+    - A password String
+    - An username String

+**Actions**
+  - register (password: String, username : String)  : (u: User)
+    - **requires** a unique username
+    - **effect** creates a User with the associated username and password
+  - authenticate (password: String, username: String) : (u: User)
+    - **requires** username and password must match internal record for user
+    - **effects** if the user is authenticated, they will be treated each time as the same user associated with that username and password.
+Otherwise, fail

 My implementation of AnalysticsLogging keeps track of the successful lookups of the shortUrl and not the original URL.
-Similar to ShortenUrl’s delete action, it does not handle authentication of the user for actions like report that can only be carried out by the creator of the shortened URL.
+To ensure the analytics of a shortUrl is only accessed by its creator, the user must authenticate themselves when they request the analytics.